Total Quality Management: an Early Adopter of the ISO Process ApproachEmma Harris

 Both TQM and ISO 9001:2015 are also focused on delivering improvement over the long-term and recognise that improvement is best approached as a culture - so that it continually drives everything that the organisation (and everyone in it) does.

-With your management system at the heart of your organisation and your processes visible and accessible this becomes a reality.
+With your management system at the heart of your organisation and your agreed processes being executed across your entire organisation, this becomes a reality.

 Creative idea sharing can be encouraged and staff can be given the ability to suggest and discuss opportunities for improvement.
 User groups and process champions work well to encourage and enable this.